I make these homemade cinnamon rolls every year for the holidays. Soft, gooey, and easy to make, they're always a hit with family and friends!

 Cinnamon Roll Recipe Tips

-- Make sure your milk is at room temperature.
+- Make sure your almond milk is at room temperature.
 Because I make these cinnamon rolls with melted coconut oil instead of softened butter, it’s crucial that your milk is at room temperature when you’re stirring together the wet ingredients for the dough.
 If it’s not, the melted coconut oil will solidify.
-I like to measure the milk and pop it in the microwave for 15 seconds before mixing it with the other ingredients.
+I like to measure the almond milk and pop it in the microwave for 15 seconds before mixing it with the other ingredients.

 - Let the dough rise somewhere warm.
 Yeast responds to warmth, so, for an extra productive rise, stick the dough somewhere warm.
 We like to put ours on a sunny windowsill!